Voters will head to the polls on 3 May for the first England-wide test of electoral opinion since last year's dramatic general election.

 Woking is the only areas where photo ID, such as a driving licence or bus pass, will be the only form of ID that will be accepted.
 If you don't have a photo ID card you can apply for a local elector card, which requires a passport-sized photo signed by someone else, confirming your identity.

 In Swindon, your polling card will be accepted if you don't have photo ID.

-In Watford, photo ID or a valid credit or debit card will be accepted.
+In Watford, people should take their polling card with them - although photo ID or a valid credit or debit card will also be accepted.